leonxcom/CodeTok/README.md

-# NoStudy.AI - Next Generation Project-Based AI Native Education Platform
+# NoStudy.AI - Practice, Not Study! - Build Your Projects in Public and Get Rewarded

-Practice, Not Study - Next Generation Project-Based AI Native Education Platform
+# Practice, Not Study! - Build Your Projects in Public and Get Rewarded

 Through practice to enhance real capabilities, let knowledge create actual value